Alpus is a dictionary viewer.

 Synchronizing between devices

-Copying/moving dictionaries between devices is done using one of the three available methods:
+Copying/moving dictionaries between devices is done using one of the two available methods:

 There are five kinds of searches you can perform on dictionaries.